 The University has emergency generators which activate automatically to provide limited emergency lighting to Thornton Administrative Center, Tyler Campus Center, Firestone Fieldhouse, and Public Safety during a power outage.
 Other facilities such as the Odell McConnell Law Center, Graziadio School of Business and Management and Student Health Center, and each of the Education Centers are equipped with battery operated emergency lights mounted near all exit paths.

 On the Malibu & Calabasas campuses call the Department of Public Safety at (310) 506-4442.

 - Irvine (949) 223-2500

 Give your name, location/department, and telephone number.
 Advise the dispatcher or Center Coordinator of the situation and any additional locations that are without power.
-The dispatcher or Center Coordinator will immediately notify Central Plant Operations (at Malibu) of the outage and if necessary Southern California Edison Company.
+The dispatcher or Center Coordinator will immediately notify Facilities Management and Planning (at Malibu) of the outage and if necessary Southern California Edison Company.
 Provide assistance to students, visitors, and staff in your immediate area.
 Secure files, turn off computers, unplug electronic equipment, and lock windows and doors as you leave.
 If you are in an unlighted area, proceed cautiously to an area that has emergency lights.
 If you are trapped in an elevator, stay calm.
 Use the intercom telephone or emergency call button.
 Public Safety Officers, or the fire department, will be dispatched to your location for assistance.
 Emergency Response Team (ERT) or Residential Emergency Response Team (RERT) personnel and/or Public Safety will move through all public areas with flashlights, escorting people to safety.
 Stand by for instructions from your Center Coordinator or from Public Safety personnel.
 If instructed to relocate, proceed to one of the designated areas and report to your ERT/RERT member.
 Refer to evacuation routes and staging maps, as appropriate.